Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Method

-This formulation models the spatial pattern of dark-current noise $N_{\rm dark}$ using reference $D_{\rm ref}(x)$, residual $\epsilon_{\rm dark}$, and target exposure duration $t$.
+To model $D_{\rm dark}(x)$, we first compute a reference map $D_{\rm ref}(x)$ by averaging the empirically captured dark-current maps $\{D_{\rm dark}^i(x)\}$.
+We then analyze the sample-to-sample residual $\epsilon_{\rm dark}^i(x)$ and fit a Gaussian distribution to the residuals as: This formulation models the spatial pattern of dark-current noise $N_{\rm dark}$ using reference $D_{\rm ref}(x)$, residual $\epsilon_{\rm dark}$, and target exposure duration $t$.
 The Quantile--Quantile plots for both the fitting set and testing set for $\epsilon_{\rm dark}$ are shown in \Cref{fig4:dark_qq}, suggesting that using a simple Gaussian distribution is sufficient.